 - provide holistic care, utilizing the nursing process, to individuals and families across the life span and the wellness-illness continuum; - provide safe and ethical care based on research, using information and technology to support decision- making and improve quality; - 3. demonstrate legal and ethical accountability for the delivery of caring and competent nursing care using professional communication with interdisciplinary team members.

 ADMISSION REQUIREMENTS

-Please refer to the General admission guidelines which can be found on page 33 in the catalog.
+Please refer to the General admission guidelines in the Course Catalog at KVCC Admissions.
 Additional admission requirements are as follows:

 Immunization and CPR Requirements